Medications for treating COVID-19

 If you develop symptoms such as severe shortness of breath or chest pain, call triple zero (000) immediately.
 Tell the call handler and the paramedics on arrival if you have COVID-19.

-While there is no cure for COVID-19, several medicines have been developed that are proving to be effective treatments for people with the illness.
-The following medications are not intended to be used as a substitute for vaccination against COVID-19.
+There is no cure for COVID-19 but several medicines have been developed that are proving to be effective treatments for people with the illness.
+The following medications are not meant to be used as a substitute for vaccination against COVID-19.

 What are COVID-19 treatments?

-COVID-19 treatments help to stop someone from becoming very sick with COVID-19.
+COVID-19 treatments help stop someone from becoming very sick with COVID-19.
 Not everyone diagnosed with COVID-19 will need these treatments.
-They are of most benefit to people who are at greatest risk of severe disease or who are in hospital with severe disease.
+They are of most benefit to people who are at the most risk of severe disease or people who are in hospital with severe disease.